rajShaibya/Infonetica_Workspace/README.md

-# Workflow Engine Infonetica Assignment
+# Machine Engine Infonetica Assignment

-This project is a basic workflow engine built with C# and ASP.NET Core.
-It lets you define workflows, states, and actions.Ypu can choose states and define actions that map from one state to other.
+This project is a basic machine engine built with C# and ASP.NET Core.
+It lets you define machines, states, and actions.
+You can choose states and define actions that map from one state to another.
 NOTE: You can have only one initial state.

 ---